yeoman/yeoman.io/app/_posts/blog/2015-10-15-generator-gulp-angular-v1.md

 ## 2.0.0 on the road...

-But versio 1 is not the end of the road.
+But version 1.0.0 is not the end of the road.
 While maintaining the v1 branch, we started a new Github organization called [FountainJS](https://github.com/FountainJS) targeting a futuristic v2 version.
 As the context of the build tools has greatly evolved over a year, it’ll be a reboot of the code base.
 The major selling point will be to use Yeoman Generator's composition support, to upgrade to Gulp 4 and to write it in ES6.
-Finally, I hope to open new horizons in terms of options: dependency management for sure, but why not also Web frameworks (someone talked about React?) and also a backend.
+Finally, we hope to open new horizons in terms of options: dependency management for sure, but why not also Web frameworks (someone talked about React?) and also a backend.

 Go try out the [generator-gulp-angular](https://www.npmjs.com/package/generator-gulp-angular) v1.0.0 release!
 Any feedback, issues, or contributions on the new [FountainJS](https://github.com/FountainJS) project will always be appreciated.